3 ex-cops convicted of rights violations in Floyd killing

 Chauvin and Thao went to the scene to help rookies Kueng and Lane after they responded to a call that Floyd used a counterfeit $20 bill at a corner store.
 Floyd struggled with officers as they tried to put him in a police SUV.

-Thao watched bystanders and traffic as Kueng knelt on Floyd’s back and Lane held his legs.

-The jurors were not sequestered — isolated from outside influences that could sway their opinion — which is sometimes done by having them stay in hotels during deliberations.
-They were allowed to watch videos from the scene and view other evidence as much as they wanted during deliberations.
+A jury of eight women and four men that appeared to be all-white reached the verdicts after about two days of deliberations.
+The court did not released demographics such as race or age.
+Lane is white, Kueng is Black and Thao is Hmong American.

-Federal civil rights violations that result in death are punishable by up to life in prison or even death, but those sentences are extremely rare, and federal sentencing guidelines suggest the officers would get much less if convicted.
+The former officers remain free on bond pending sentencing, which has not yet been scheduled.
+Conviction of a federal civil rights violation that results in death is punishable by life in prison or even death, but such sentences are extremely rare.
+Federal sentencing guidelines rely on complicated formulas that indicate the officers would get much less.

+Chauvin, who is white, was convicted of murder last year in state court and pleaded guilty in December in the federal case.
+He was sentenced to 22 1/2 years in the state case.
+A sentencing date has not yet been set in the federal case, but both sides agreed Chauvin should face a sentence ranging from 20 to 25 years.

+Public reaction to Thursday’s verdicts was muted, with only a tiny handful of protesters visible outside the courthouse, which was surrounded by fencing throughout the trial.
+On the day Chauvin was convicted, many people listened live as his verdicts were read and crowded into the square where he died for a celebration afterward.
+That trial was livestreamed, while this one was not.

 Lane, Kueng and Thao also face a separate trial in June on state charges alleging that they aided and abetted murder and manslaughter.

-Note: This story has been corrected to reflect that Williams is Floyd’s nephew, not his cousin, and to say Kueng, not Lane, was charged with failing to intervene.